Why Do Cats Spray? 5 Reasons for Cat Spraying

 5. Scent Habits

 If your cat has a favourite spraying spot, the scent could be attracting them back for a second spray.
 To discourage this habit, you should clean the area where your cat has urinated with a simple soap and water, or use a recommended urine stain and odour remover.
 Don’t use ammonia-based or bleach cleaners as this will attract your cat back to pee again.
+For full advice on this see How to clean cat spray article.

 Stopping the Spray

+For quick tips see how to stop cat spraying as well as related articles.
 If you’ve ruled out illness and other stress factors, the best way to stop spraying is to provide your cat with a calming and comforting environment.
 FELIWAY CLASSIC Diffuser is clinically proven to comfort cats at home and decrease urine spraying.
 It is the ideal solution to help your cat feel secure in their environment, making both you and your cat happier!

 You can also consider using FELIWAY CLASSIC Spray if your cat keeps spraying in one single place - this should be sprayed on the area at least once daily.
 Making your kitty feel comfortable in your home will stop them from spraying from stress, and bring you both closer together.